We all love the holiday season.

 By leaving your taxes to the last minute, you'll also increase the chances of having to file for an extension, which could result in actually having to owe money instead of receiving some.”

 Bonus tips from BestCompany's experts

 Alayna Okerlund, credit repair expert

 - Invest in credit repair.
 If you are struggling with poor credit and have plans to use your credit sometime in the upcoming new year, you may want to consider credit repair.
 You can either spend time to repair your credit on your own or you can take some of that effort off your shoulders and hire a professional credit repair company.

 Although credit repair can take time, it can help you improve your credit score, which can result in better opportunities for you in the new year.
 If you’re planning on investing in professional credit repair services, check out this list of top credit repair companies to get started.

 - Get organized.
 Creating an organized system for your finances can make all the difference.
 If you are struggling with staying on top of your finances, you might find that part of the reason is because you’re simply not organized enough.
 If you’re following tip #2 (reviewing your budget and finances), you may want to review your current financial organization structure at the same time.

 Do what you can to find what works for you.
 You may find that you’re more into digital organization or you may like a physical filing cabinet system more.
-Regardless of whatever organization system you put in place, making an effort to be more organized can improve your chances of staying on top of your finances in 2020.
+Regardless of whatever organization system you put in place, making an effort to be more organized can improve your chances of staying on top of your finances in the new year.